ewolff/service-mesh-primer/manuscript/04-Example.md

 [Figure 4.1](#fig-example-istio) reflects how a service mesh is located between the orchestrator (top) and the application (bottom).
-In Istio version 1.5, the formerly distributed Control Plane was unified into a single process (istiod).
+In Istio version 1.5, the formerly distributed control plane was unified into a single process (istiod).
 It communicates with the service proxies to distribute configuration, receive recorded network traffic and telemetry data, and manage certificates.
 Istio uses [*Envoy*](https://www.envoyproxy.io)